mhoehle/hoehleatsu.github.io/_posts/2020-09-17-gaen_riskscoring.md

 #### The classifier in a nutshell

-To summarise, the resulting binary classifier of the CWA can be expressed mathematically as
+To summarise, the resulting binary risk classifier of the CWA can be expressed mathematically by the single formula

 $$
 \begin{align*}